ppetrovtv/pine_script_docs/source/Public_Library.rst

 Now you can open and edit the script.

-If the same script is published more than once, a notification on older versions will appear that a new version is available.
+If the same script is published more than once, a notification on older versions will appear, indicating a new version is available.

 Searching for a script